 Initially, the primary candidates seeking out donor eggs typically were those suffering from premature ovarian failure (women with menopause before the age of 40).
 Also women over 40 will opt for this approach, as their eggs have grown older and less likely to become fertilized.
 In more recent years, new or unique situations have been discovered for women struggling with infertility and ovarian dysfunction.

-If you find yourself in this position, or have attempted IVF without using donor eggs and had no success, this could be a promising next step for you.
+If you find yourself in this position, or have attempted IVF without using donor eggs and had no success, trying to find an egg donor could be a promising next step for you.
 In order to have a clearer idea if this is the approach you want to take, talk over your options and the necessary exams you will need to undergo with your doctor.

 Taking Necessary Measures

 There are tests that you and the donor will need to take in order to increase the probability that the treatment will be a success.
 These test will ensure both of your bodies are in proper condition to undergo the procedures involved with IVF.
 As a woman using donor eggs, you should be evaluated based on your medical history and physical well being.
 Any eccentricities existing in your system will need to be caught first in order to eliminate any possible interference with the transfer and your bodies acceptance of the egg.

 These tests usually consist of: